 Please complete the form below and we'll contact you about your appraisal.

-The Old Chapel is a delightfully unique four bedroom detached dwelling set in the heart of the sought after village of Burbage. *No Onward Chain*
+*NO ONWARD CHAIN* The Old Chapel is a delightfully unique four bedroom detached dwelling set in the heart of the sought after village of Burbage.

 Originally the village Methodist Church, The Old Chapel has been converted to a high standard by the long standing owners into a modern property.
 Dating back in part to 1907, the house offers flexible living accommodation over two floors whilst retaining the original Chapel features, such as the original doors.
-The accommodation is currently divided between residential and business use.
-The residential side consists of a large open plan living space, currently used as a formal dining room which flows round into the open modern kitchen with fitted wooden units and a breakfast nook with French doors leading out onto the private North facing terrace.
-On the ground floor there are two good sized double bedrooms, one with large fitted wardrobes and both with French doors leading out onto two private terraces and served by a large family bathroom.
+The accommodation consists of two large open plan living space, one of which is currently used as a formal dining room which flows round into the open modern kitchen with fitted wooden units and a breakfast nook with French doors leading out onto the private North facing terrace, the other is set up as a large home office.
+There is a further utility/kitchenette and separate shower room/w.c.
+On the ground floor there are three good sized double bedrooms, one with large fitted wardrobes and two with French doors leading out onto two private terraces and served by a large family bathroom.
 There is a further double bedroom on the ground floor.

 Planning permission was granted on 25th September 1997 (K/034720) for conversion of a former chapel to one dwelling with commercial offices.

 The Old Chapel was opened in 1907 by Lady Marjory Brundenell-Bruce, daughter of the 5th Marquess of Ailesbury.
 It was used for services, as a school and for other social uses up until its closure in June 1996, on its 89th anniversary.
 The names of the local preachers are engraved into the stones on the western side of the building and the initials of the main benefactors to the church are engraved on the southern side, There were no burials at the property.